-Suzuki-rōshi: Oh, difficulty is one [?]-must be many difficulties.
-You know, I-I am confronting with various difficulties every day, and I am confronting with my students' difficulties too [laughs]-actual difficulty, and I'm not saying something special.
-You understand what-what I mean?
+Suzuki-rōshi: Oh, difficulty-must be many difficulties.
+You know, I am confronting with various difficulties every day, and I am confronting with my students' difficulties too [laughs]-actual difficulty, and I'm not saying something special.
+You understand what I mean?
 Difficulty.
 Actual difficulty.
-But actual difficulties-how-why we have actual difficulties, is, you know, lack of understanding of the problem.
+But actual difficulties-why we have actual difficulties, is lack of understanding of the problem.
 And that is why we feel confused.
-But when we-when we are not in confusion, difficulty is not difficulty because we have-we have some hope.
+But when we are not in confusion, difficulty is not difficulty because we have some hope.
 But when we do not have any hope, when we are very confused, that is real difficulty.

-But when we know why we have difficulty, then it is comparatively good-not so bad.
+But when we know why we have difficulty, then it is comparatively good not so bad.
 The difficulty-why we have difficulty is because we are involved in just one-sided view.
-We do not understand things thoroughly or [1 word], you know.
+We do not understand things thoroughly.
 One-sided understanding of things makes us difficulty.
-Or because-because of one-sided view, I do things, we do things.
-So, naturally [laughs], will-our effort will, end in [?] zazen.
+Or because of one-sided view, I do things, we do things.
+So, naturally [laughs], our effort will end in zazen.
 We have no freedom.
 Hai.

-Student E: If you're sitting in a dark-dark room, how do you keep from [2 words unclear].
+Student E: If you're sitting in a dark-dark room, how do you keep from ...

 Suzuki-rōshi: [Laughs, laughter.]
-I don't-I don't say, you know, utter, you know, without wanting you should sit.
-I mean, without trying to figure out what it is, you know.
+I don't say, utter, without wanting you should sit.
+I mean, without trying to figure out what it is.
 Whatever you have in your mind, you shouldn't be curious about it.
 "What does it mean?
 I had a wonderful experience in my zazen."
-Or: "I-I had many images of Buddha in my zazen.
+Or: "I had many images of Buddha in my zazen.
 What does it mean?
 Oh!
 [Laughs, laughter.]
-Where-where do they come from?"
-That is not zazen, you know, even though various snakes or, you know, spider-black spider come: "Oh, that is black spider -spider.
+Where do they come from?"
+That is not zazen, even though various snakes or, spider-black spider come: "Oh, that is black spider.
 And that is snake."
 In that way, if you sit, it means you are sitting in dark room.
 You see but you don't see.
 You are not bothered by it.
 That is to sit in dark room.
 Even though you see, you don't see.
 Okay?
 That is true.
-Actually such a dragon or snake doesn't exist, you know, doesn't come; but you think it come.
+Actually such a dragon or snake doesn't exist, doesn't come; but you think it come.
 It is okay to think, to see various image in your zazen.
 It's okay.
 It means that something wrong with your breathing or something.
 That is why you see some fantasy in your practice.
 But you shouldn't be curious about it.
 That is to sit in darkness.
 It is emptiness, emptiness of your mind.

-We-we talked about this kind of thing from various way, for an instance Prajñāpāramitā Sūtra: "Form is emptiness; emptiness is form."
+We talked about this kind of thing from various way, for an instance Prajñāpāramitā Sūtra: "Form is emptiness; emptiness is form."
 Emptiness is dark room.
-And dark room there is form-various form.
+In dark room there is form-various form.
 But at the same time it should be empty.
 It is tentative color or form of big being.
 It looks like I am always talking about some philosophy.
-But philosophy-it is not philosophy; it is actual practice of each one of us.
-I am talking about your practice not-not just the philosophy.
-It may be philosophy, but-it should be-but why we think-observe things in that way is because we have experience of-actual experience of this kind of philosophy.
-It is not just, you know, talk but actual experience of our practice.
+But it is not philosophy; it is actual practice of each one of us.
+I am talking about your practice-not just the philosophy.
+It may be philosophy, but why we think-observe things in that way is because we have experience-actual experience of this kind of philosophy.
+It is not just talk but actual experience of our practice.
 So it means that you must practice zazen [laughs], in short, with right understanding.
-Or else you be lost!
+Or else you will be lost!